linz/geostore/CODING.md

 -  Lambda runtime has been configured to 60 seconds.
 Higher than the minimum runtime of 3 seconds and lower than maximum of 15 minutes.
 This can be increased if a Lambda can be demonstrated to require more runtime than 60 seconds.
+-  Only code which is used by multiple Lambda jobs should be in the top-level `geostore` directory.
+   Rationale: Different subsets of the code are deployed to each job, so every piece of code in the top-level Python files adds a bit more risk of production failure.
+Counter-example: Some things belong together, even if only a subset of them are used in multiple Lambda jobs.
+For example, constants for standard STAC keys and values.

+### Imports

+-  Imports within a top-level directory should use relative imports.
+Rationale:
+   -  Lambda jobs are deployed without the top-level `geostore` directory, so any attempt to `from geostore[…]` or `import geostore[…]` is going to fail in AWS.
+   -  For consistency, we should do the same as the above elsewhere.
+   -  Relative imports are trivially distinguished from imports from third party packages, and are grouped accordingly by `isort`.

 ### Command-line interfaces